-Note: To mount the answering system directly on a wall, you need two screws (not supplied) with heads that fit into the keyhole slots on the bottom of the base.
-Follow the steps under "On a Wall Plate or Wall" on Page 9, then follow these additional instructions for placement on a wall.
+Note: You need two screws (not supplied) with heads that fit into the keyhole slots on the bottom of the base.

-Drill two holes 315/16 inches (100 mm) apart.
-Then thread a screw into each hole, letting the heads extend about 5/16 inch (8 mm) from the wall.

-- Plug one end of the supplied long modular cord into the TEL LINE jack at the back of the base. - 3.
-Align the bracket's keyhole slots with the mounting screws and slide the base downward to secure it.
+- Drill two holes 3/16 inches (100 mm) apart.
+Then thread a screw into each hole, letting the heads extend about /8 inch (3 mm) from the wall. - Plug one end of the supplied long modular cord into the TEL LINE jack on the back of the base. - Route the AC adapter's cord and the long modular cord through the bracket's grooves. - Plug the modular cord's other end into a modular phone jack, then align the base's keyhole slots with the mounting screws and slide the base downward to secure it.

-CONNECTING AND CHARGING THE BATTERY PACK
+CONNECTING, CHARGING, AND REPLACING THE BATTERY PACK

 The answering system comes with a rechargeable nickel-cadmium battery pack installed in the handset, but not connected.
-Before using your phone, you must connect the battery pack, then charge it for about 24 hours.
+Before using your system, you must connect the battery pack, then charge it for about 24 hours.

-1. Press down and slide off the battery compartment cover.
+- Press down then slide off the battery compartment cover. - 2.
 Lift the battery pack out of the compartment and plug its connector into the socket in the compartment.
-The connector fits only one way.

-3. Put the battery pack in the compartment, then replace the cover.
+The connector fits only one way. - 3.
+Put the battery pack in the compartment, then replace the cover.

 To charge the battery pack, simply place the handset on the base, facing either up or down.
-The CHARGE/IN USE indicator on the base lights.
+The base's CHARGE/IN USE indicator lights.

-Recharge the battery pack when Low Bat-tery flashes on the display.
+Recharge the battery pack when Low Battery flashes on the handset's display.

 Important: Be sure the battery pack is properly connected before you try to charge it.
-The CHARGE/IN USE indicator lights when the handset is on the base, even if the battery pack is not connected.
+The CHARGE/IN USE indicator lights when the handset is on the base even if the battery pack is not properly connected.

-- When you first use the phone after charging or recharging the battery pack, the phone might not work and you might hear a five-beep error signal.
+- When you first use the system after charging or recharging the battery pack, the phone might not work and you might hear a five-beep error signal.
 If this happens, return the handset to the base for about 5 seconds.
-This resets the security access-protection code. - Using a pencil eraser, clean the charging contacts on the handset and the base about once a month. - If the display is blank and the phone does not work, recharge the battery pack.
-(The battery power might be too low to light the display.)
+This resets the security access-protection code. - Using a pencil eraser, clean the charging contacts on the handset and the base about once a month.

-- If the battery pack becomes weak during a call, the handset beeps every 3 seconds and Low Battery flashes on the display.
-When this happens, you cannot make another call on the phone until you recharge the battery pack. - About once a month, fully discharge the battery pack by keeping the handset off the base until Low Battery flashes on the display.
+- If the handset's display is blank and the phone does not work, recharge the battery pack.
+(The battery power might be too low to light the display.) - If the battery pack becomes weak during a call, the handset beeps every 3 seconds and Low Battery flashes.
+When this happens, you cannot make another call on the phone until you recharge the battery pack. - About once a month, fully discharge the battery pack by keeping the handset off the base until Low Battery flashes.
 Otherwise, the battery pack loses its ability to fully recharge. - If the battery pack is completely discharged or the base loses power while the handset is away from it, place the handset on the base to reset the security access-protection code.
-If the handset lost power, recharge the battery pack. - The supplied battery pack should last about a year.
-When it loses its ability to fully recharge, order a replacement battery pack through your local RadioShack store (see "Replacing the Battery Pack" on Page 30).
+If the handset loses power, recharge the battery pack.